Welcome to SaveTheGuns.com!

 Noah Webster American Patriot (1758-1843) (Author of America's first dictionary)

-Noah Webster, An Examination of The Leading Principles of the Federal Constitution, Philadelphia 1787
+Source: An Examination of the Leading Principles of the Federal Constitution, Philadelphia, 1787

 Tench Coxe (Alexander Hamilton's Chief Assistant in the Treasury Department)